nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_audio_speaker/readme.md

 ## Run the example

 1. Connect the board UART to the PC and open the COM port in a terminal tool.
-2. Plug in the USB audio speaker device to the board and attach the information print out in the terminal.
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Plug in the USB audio speaker device to the board and attach the information print out in the terminal.
 3. The USB audio speaker information prints in the terminal when USB speaker device is attached.
 4. After the USB speaker device is plugged into the host, the USB application automatically transfers the audio data to the USB audio speaker device and the sound can be heard from the audio speaker device.